MicroFocus/ng-prism/README.md

 - `repeat-as-code` attribute (retains HTML element and highlights the code that created it)

     * `repeat-as-code="inner"` highlights the code that created its HTML children elements
-    * if present, `prism-insert-id` attribute specifies where the highlighted code should be inserted
+    * If present, `prism-insert-id` attribute specifies where the highlighted code should be inserted

 - `toggle-repeat-code` attribute (`repeat-as-code` with a "Show Code" button)

 - `toggleable-code` element ("Show Code" button to show/hide everything inside it)

-### Example App
+### Documentation Examples App

 Run `npm start` and navigate to localhost:8080.